REVRBE/imgui-cheat-loader/README.md

 2. Update a few lines of code and that should be all.

 <h3>TO-DO on this project:</h3>
-  ✅ Add XenForo support. (username, password & highest rank)
+  ✅ Added XenForo support. (username, password & highest rank)

+  ✅ Added nice colorways

   ❌ Add "days left" to rank VIP to track subscriptions. (or other rank)